This post was most recently updated on December 2nd, 2019

 Here’s our conclusion.

 If you’re driving between France, Belgium, and Germany, you might have to pass through Luxembourg.
-Given the chance, you should absolutely stop in Luxembourg City for a day or two.
+Given the chance, you should absolutely stop in Luxembourg City for a day or two (make sure to CLICK HERE for great deals on accommodation.)
 And if you have some time for a day trip from another nearby city, grab that train ticket and go!

 The choice is all yours, but we vote YES!
 Luxembourg City is worth visiting.